 History of World Speech Day

-His work in establishing a free database for contemporary and historical speeches inspired him to create World Speech Day, as it was his dream to help others understand and celebrate the profound impact speeches can have on the world.
+Gibson’s work in establishing a free database for contemporary and historical speeches inspired him to create World Speech Day, as it was his dream to help others understand and celebrate the profound impact speeches can have on the world.
 Because speeches can play such a mighty role in the way that society is shaped, Gibson launched this day to help others reach out and explore new ideas for better solutions.

 How to Celebrate World Speech Day

 Celebrating such a monumental day is a privilege for people from all walks of life.
 Whether in academia, the corporate world, politics, or even arts and entertainment, the celebration of World Speech Day is an important event.